This post was published in Door Security + Safety

 A delayed egress locking system is a type of electrified hardware designed to keep a door locked in the direction of egress for 15 seconds, or 30 seconds where allowed by the Authority Having Jurisdiction (AHJ).
 Typically, this application is used to deter unauthorized egress and/or theft.
 To ensure life safety while delaying the egress of building occupants, current codes include requirements for emergency release of the system, as well as limitations on where delayed egress locks can be installed (a previous Decoded article addressed these requirements in more detail*).

-The code requirements addressing delayed egress have evolved since they were first introduced in the 1981 edition of NFPA 101 – The Life Safety Code, and that evolution continues with the 2018 editions of both NFPA 101 and the International Building Code (IBC).
-In the most recent code-development cycle, several important changes were made to the IBC, including modifications to the locations where delayed egress locks are allowed.
+The code requirements addressing delayed egress have evolved since they were first introduced in the 1981 edition of NFPA 101 – The Life Safety Code, and that evolution continued with the 2018 editions of both NFPA 101 and the International Building Code (IBC).
+In the 2018 code-development cycle, several important changes were made to the IBC, including modifications to the locations where delayed egress locks are allowed.

 Past editions of the IBC allow delayed egress locks to be used in all use groups except for assembly, educational, and high hazard occupancies (the NFPA 101 limitations differ).
-For the 2018 IBC two code change proposals were approved, which address specific areas in assembly and educational occupancies where delayed egress locks may be used after adoption of the 2018 code.
+For the 2018 IBC two code change proposals were approved, which address specific areas in assembly and educational occupancies where delayed egress locks may be used when a jurisdiction adopts the 2018 code.

 Delayed egress locks are allowed by the 2018 IBC in the following locations when all of the listed criteria are met: